solliancenet/azure-synapse-build-together-blog/Blog-2/data-engineering.md

    ![Selecting the users container in the linked ADLS Gen2 account.](./media/select-users-container.png "Selecting users container")

 2. Create a new folder and title it something descriptive, such as `CovidDataOutput`.
-This will be the sink for the Copy Data activity.
+This folder will be the sink for the Copy Data activity.

 3. Navigate to the **Integrate** hub (1) and select the **Copy Data tool** (2).
-This will open a wizard to create a *Copy Data Activity* orchestrated through a *pipeline*.
+A wizard opens to create a *Copy Data Activity* orchestrated through a *pipeline*.

     ![Opening the Copy Data tool wizard.](./media/copy-data-tool.png "Copy Data tool in the Integrate hub")